Frequently Asked Questions & General Info

 How long does it take for you to finish an artwork?

 It depends on the artwork's style and complexity.
-Normally I give around 3-4 working hours for each but a colorful illustration with characters and environment can take either 10 or 16 working hours.
+Some of them takes 1-2 hours, for more of them I give around 3-4 working hours but a colorful illustration with characters and environment can take either 10 or 16 working hours or more.

 For drawing and painting I prefer Procreate on iPad Pro, and for design and editing, I use mostly Affinity Designer, sometimes with Affinity Photo- or Publisher.
-For video editing I use Adobe Premiere Pro and After Effects and for casual projects Photoshop or Illustrator as needed.
+For video editing I use Adobe Premiere Pro and After Effects and I plan to learn Davinci Resolve.

 Wacom Drawing Pads, Wacom Products